jordhuang/jordhuang.github.io/writing.markdown

 </figure>
 </center>

 It was the winter of 2017, and I was home for Christmas break.
 I had just completed my first semester of university at UC Berkeley and would be spending the next two weeks at home, in the confines my room, which I remember to be particularly moody.
 I have a memory of the pink walls being dark, almost grey, and the soft orange light sifting through my window blinds as day gave over to night.
 My room felt both oppressive and romantic that night.
 Open on my ThinkPad was VLC Media Player, the only source of light.
 Playing on it was Welcome to the N.H.K.
-It was my first watching it.
+It was my first time watching it.
 Little did I know that what began in that moment would lead me six years later, in the summer of 2023, returning to the same emotions I felt that night, except now it was the anime in real life confronting me as a I walked through the streets of Tama-ku.

 Tama-ku is one of the seven wards (subdivision of a city) of the city of Kawasaki in the Kanagawa Prefecture in Japan.
-It is just under an hour away west, by train, from Tokyo.
+It is just under an hour west, by train, from Tokyo.
 Tama-ku is a small town that borders the Tama River.
 A smaller Hirase River that branches from the Tama River runs through it.
 A steep set of stairs with bright red handrails leads to the top of a hill on which the Gotanda Shrine sits.
 Here, there is a majestic view of the town and the Hirase River.
 As I stood there, I wondered how Satou would have felt looking at that view.
 In his deep anguish, perhaps he felt nothing.
 Perhaps he had lived there for so long by then that familiarity had bred into numbness.
 The thought of this made me sad.

-Although not mentioned officially, Welcome to the N.H.K. draws much of its visual identity from this town.
+Although not officially mentioned, Welcome to the N.H.K. draws much of its visual identity from this town.
 Many scenes are reproductions of locations in Tama-ku, including the park where Satou and Misaki have their lessons and their homes.
 Tatsuhiko Takimoto, the author of the novel that the anime is based on, used to live here as a hikikomori.

 It is well known that Welcome to the N.H.K. draws from its author’s own experience as a hikikomori.
 In a blog post[^1], Takimoto describes how much of his mental health stability can be attributed to his friend Uminekozawa Melon who, when he was living as a hikikomori in Tama-ku, would take him out to places on his motorbike.
 Perhaps he was a source of inspiration for Misaki and Yamazaki.

-The first episode describes how Satou had dropped out of college and was living as a hikikomori and NEET, something which he is deeply ashamed of.
+Welcome to the N.H.K begins by introducing the character, Satou.
+He had had dropped out of college and was living as a hikikomori and NEET, something which he is deeply ashamed of.
 He has developed a fear of going outside and spends all his time indoors.
 He lives off the money that his mother occasionally sends.
-The more time he spends isolated, the more that he his inferiority complex grows and his fear of the outside world.
+The more time he spends isolated, the more that his inferiority complex grows and his fear of the outside world.
 It is a bleak cycle, with seemingly little hope for escape.

 It was a Tuesday when I had planned to explore Tama-ku.
 I had left for it from Gotokuji Station at around 6 PM.
 I was worried because it was getting dark.
 I had spent the day distracted with exploring the Gotoku-ji Temple, the rumored birthplace of mineki-neko, a cat figurine that brings good luck to the owner.
 If you have been in any Chinese or Japanese restaurant, you have probably seen it.